Goku-kun/1000-ways-to-print-hello-world-in-python/README.md

 <img src="https://tokei.rs/b1/github/Goku-kun/1000-ways-to-print-hello-world-in-python?category=files" width="85">

-We hit the first checkpoint by having 50 different ways to print "Hello, World!" in python. ✨📈
+We hit the first checkpoint by having more than 50 different ways to print "Hello, World!" in python. ✨📈

 Thank you to all the contributors and learners. 🧙‍♂️